Adjusting for Confounders with Text: Challenges and an Empirical Evaluation Framework for Causal Inference: Framework for Evaluation

 \subsubsection{Linguistic Complexity}

-This task tests a model's resilience to the linguistic complexity of text inputs, \ie the ability to recognize synonyms and the shared importance of dissimilar phrases.
+This task tests a model's ability to recognize a diverse set of tokens as being correlated with treatment.
 We increase the difficulty in four steps by increasing the diversity of synthetic sentences inserted into user histories assigned to \texttt{class 1} (\ie the linguistic complexity of the dataset): $f_1$ initially appends the same Sickness Post to the end of each \texttt{class 1} user's history; At the second level of difficulty, $f_1$ selects a Sickness Post uniformly at random; At the third level, $f_1$ selects either a Sickness or Social Isolation Post; and at the fourth level, $f_1$ selects a Sickness, Social Isolation, or Death Post.
 For each level of difficulty, $f_2$ is the identity function, \ie user histories assigned to \texttt{class 2} are unchanged.